otainginga/cheatsheet/kusto/workload/Loads.md

 Windows 365[Cloud PC]

+### Azure Sentinel

+Microsoft Azure Sentinel is a scalable, cloud-native, **security information event management (SIEM)** and **security orchestration automated response (SOAR)** solution.

+**XDR**(extended detection and response) collects and automatically correlates data across multiple security layers – email, endpoint, server, cloud workload, and network.
+This allows for faster detection of threats and improved investigation and response times through security analysis,**Microsoft Defender contains [M365 Defender and Azure Defender]**

+### OT/IT

+IT: information technology cyber security

+IT security: confidentiality-integrity-availability

+OT: operational technology the hardware and software dedicated to detecting or causing changes in physical processes through direct monitoring and /or control of physical devices such as valves, pumps, etc.

+OT Security: Safty-Availability-Integrity

 ## 00.03 Fiscal Year

 A New Fiscal Year starts from July, Fiscal year 2021starts from July 1st, 2021.